Information for Landlords

 If you are a landlord or landlady or prospective landlord or landlady wishing to rent out property, you may have tenants entitled to help towards paying their rent.

 Should a tenant make a claim for this help they will normally ask you for some simple information about the tenancy.

 The rest of this page explains how Housing Benefit is calculated, what information the tenant will be asked for and what information you will need to provide so that an assessment of the level of Housing Benefit payable can be made.

-Housing Benefit is a government scheme administered by us that gives help towards housing costs for people on a low income.
+Housing Benefit is a government scheme administered by us that gives help towards housing costs for pensioners and certain people on a low income.

 A tenant does not need to tell you that they have claimed benefit.
 We can only discuss a benefit claim with a landlord if the tenant has given his or her permission in writing for this to be done.

 In addition to proof of income, every applicant for Housing Benefit must provide the following details:-

 - date the tenancy started